fhildeb/lukso-node-guide/validator-key-generation/02-lukso-wagyu.md

 This section will cover the setup of the Validator keys using the [LUKSO Wagyu Key Gen](https://github.com/lukso-network/tools-wagyu-key-gen) tool.

+### What is Wagyu

+Wagyu is a tool that aims to simplify the process of staking Ethereum-based blockchains.
+It provides a user-friendly graphical interface that guides users through the process.

+On the other hand, you could also choose to generate deposit keys using the [LUKSO Key Gen CLI](./03-lukso-deposit-cli.md) tool.

 ### Download the Software

 > The following steps will be performed on your personal machine and prepare the files for Linux 22.04.2 Desktop.
 If you use another operating system to generate keys on, use the DMG (Mac) or EXE (Windows) files instead.